 Ask yourself if what you have in mind will help to make your space a functional one.
 When in doubt, you may wish to proceed with the more functional renovation processes (e.g. kitchen fittings), and leave the nice-to-haves to the last.

-You can also move into your space once the functional aspects are set, so you can have a better gauge of whether the others on your wishlist is necessary.
+You can also move into your space once the functional aspects are set, so you can have a better gauge of whether the others on your wishlist are necessary.

 Do it yourself